mayooear/gpt4-pdf-chatbot-langchain/README.md

 First, you need to import a MySQL data dump from wordpress into local MySQL (or set up access to the DB).

-Second, you run *python db-to-pdfs.py* from the ananda-doc-gen/ directory to generate PDF files.
+Second, you run *python data-ingestion/ananda-doc-gen/db-to-pdfs.py* from the `data-ingestion/ananda-doc-gen/` directory to generate PDF files.

-Third, you optionally run *python filter-pdfs-to-new-dir.py* from same dir to get just a subset of the PDF’s, e.g., just swami and master.
+Third, you optionally run *python data-ingestion/ananda-doc-gen/filter-pdfs-to-new-dir.py* from the same directory to get just a subset of the PDFs, e.g., just swami and master.

-Fourth, put the file set you want in doc/ and make sure pinecone index is empty.
+Fourth, put the file set you want in `doc/` and make sure the Pinecone index is empty.

 ## Convert your PDF files to embeddings